nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Edits a tag specified at `OLD_TAGNAME` and updates to the tag specified at `NEW_TAGNAME`.
 * `OLD_TAGNAME` and `NEW_TAGNAME` are case-insensitive.
 * If `OLD_TAGNAME` cannot be found, the command will not execute.
+* If `NEW_TAGNAME` already exists in Contax (case-insensitive), the command will not execute.

 Examples:
 * `edittag f/New Clients t/Prospective Clients` Changes the name of the tag *New Clients* to *Prospective Clients*.
 Command will be ignored if the tag *New Clients* does not exist in the first place.

 ### Listing All Tags: `listtags`

-Shows a list of all tags in the address book.
+Shows a list of all tags in Contax.

 Format: `listtags`

 **Example output**

 ![List Tags](images/ListTag.png)

 ### Deleting a Tag: `deletetag`

-Deletes the specified tag from the address book.
+Deletes the specified tag in Contax.

 Format: `deletetag n/TAGNAME`